SwA91/rindus-frontend/README.md

 ### Local Development

-To contribute to Angular docs, you can setup a local environment with the following commands:
+you can setup a local environment with the following commands:

 ```bash
 # Clone Angular repo